 The Dungeons & Dragons (DnD) game has three books that are considered “core rulebooks.”
 These are Player’s Handbook, Dungeon Master’s Guide, and Monster Manual.
 Together, these books provide everything you need to play DnD.

 While the core rulebooks provide a lot of information, there are also infinite ways they could be expanded upon.
+You can think of the core rulebooks as the roots and trunk of a tree.
+Each chapter is a branch that can branch out to smaller branches.
 For example, you can take pretty much any chapter out of any of the core rulebooks and expand it into an entire book.
 You can easily write an entire book about “equipment” from the Equipment chapter of Player’s Handbook, or “creating adventures” from the Creating Adventures chapter of Dungeon Master’s Guide.
+A book about equipment could easily branch to more niche books like “seafaring equipment” or “forged weapons,” which in turn could inspire even more books.

 One could even expand any monster entry in Monster Manual into a whole book detailing the monster, its ecology, its lairs, its tendencies, and all the variations of the monster the players might encounter.